 \section{Abstract}

-Model merging methods combine models with different capabilities into a single one while maintaining the same inference cost.
-Two popular approaches are \emph{linear interpolation}, which linearly interpolates between model weights, and \emph{task arithmetic}, which combines task vectors obtained by the difference between finetuned and base models.
+Model merging combines independent solutions with different capabilities into a single one while maintaining the same inference cost.
+Two popular approaches are \emph{linear interpolation}, which simply averages multiple model weights, and \emph{task arithmetic}, which combines task vectors obtained by the difference between finetuned and base models.
 While useful in practice, what properties make merging effective are poorly understood.
-This paper explores how the optimization process affects the loss landscape geometry and its impact on merging success.
-We show that a single quantity -- the \emph{effective noise scale} -- unifies the impact of optimizer and data choices on model merging.
-Across architectures and datasets, the effectiveness of merging success is a non-monotonic function of effective noise, with a distinct optimum.
-Decomposing this quantity, we find that larger learning rates, stronger weight decay, smaller batch sizes, and data augmentation all independently modulate the effective noise scale, exhibiting the same qualitative trend.
-Unlike prior work that connects optimizer noise to the flatness or generalization of \emph{individual} minima, we show that it also affects the \emph{global} loss landscape, predicting when independently trained solutions can be merged.
-Our findings broaden the understanding of how optimization shapes the loss landscape geometry and its downstream consequences for model merging, suggesting the possibility of further manipulating the training dynamics to improve merging effectiveness.
+This paper explores how the optimization dynamics affect the loss landscape geometry and its impact on merging success.
+We show that a single quantity -- the \emph{effective noise scale} -- unifies the impact of different optimizer components on model merging.
+Across architectures and datasets, merging success is a non-monotonic function of the effective noise scale, with a distinct optimum.
+Decomposing this quantity, we find that larger learning rates, stronger weight decay, smaller batch sizes, and data augmentation all independently modulate the effective noise scale and exhibit the same qualitative trend.
+Unlike prior work connecting optimizer noise to the flatness or generalization of \emph{individual} minima, we show that it also affects the \emph{global} loss landscape, predicting when independently trained solutions can be successfully merged.
+Our findings broaden the understanding of how optimization shapes the loss landscape geometry and its consequences for model merging, suggesting that training dynamics could be further manipulated to improve model merging.